• No single point of failure

 What makes this different

-Most key generation ceremonies require a trusted dealer who temporarily holds god-mode access.
-That's the vulnerability.
-Here's how we actually solve it.
+Most key generation ceremonies require a trusted dealer who temporarily holds complete access to the master key.
+That's the vulnerability and it's the single point of compromise that regulators, auditors, and adversaries all target.
+Here's how we eliminate it

 No single point of betrayal